luiul/sql-bootcamp/README.md

 ### 8.1.1.
 Displaying Current Time Information

 In Part One, we will go over a few commands that report back time and date information.
-These will be more useful when creating our own tables and databases, rather than when querying a database.
+These will be more useful when creating our own tables and databases, rather than querying a database.

 We've already seen that PostgreSQL can hold date and time information: